 3. Make a list

-Make a list of all the ingredients in EVERY recipe.
-This can be pretty tedious, and is my least favorite part!
+Once you have 7 recipes, make a list of all the ingredients in EVERY recipe.
+This can be pretty tedious, take a lot of time and is my least favorite part!
 But, once it’s done, it’s a lot easier to start building your stockpile.

 5. Shopping List

 As always, thanks for reading!
-Be sure to comment or share my post on pinterest or facebook to help others whom may be looking for answers just like you!
+Be sure to comment or share my post on pinterest or facebook to help others who may be looking for answers just like you!